Drone pilot film at Venice meant to start debate, director says

 "As far as getting it made, there were challenges because it's very difficult to make a military movie with no support from the military," he said.

-"I hope it provokes a lot of thought and discussion, and as I said, I think it's a cautionary tale so we'll think about where we're going with this drone programme," he added.
+"I hope it provokes a lot of thought and discussion, and as I said, I think it's a cautionary tale so we'll think about where we're going with this drone program," he added.

 "GOOD KILL"